meilisearch/documentation/guides/main_concepts/indexes.md

 # Indexes

+An index is the collection of a certain type of data.

-An index is an entity, like a table in `SQL`, or a collection in `mongoDb`, that collects a set of documents.
+It is, like a table in `SQL`, or a collection in `mongoDb`, an entity that collects a set of documents.

 An index is defined by an `uid` and contains the following information:
 - One document identifier <glossary word="attribute"/>